MCGHealth/mcg.webservice.template.cncf/Readme.md

 ### All Platforms

-- Your development machine will need (at least at this time) both .NET Core [SDK 2.1.607](https://dotnet.microsoft.com/download/dotnet-core/2.1) and [SDK 3.0.101](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+- Your development machine will need [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 - [Docker Desktop](https://www.docker.com/products/docker-desktop) for building and running the solution locally in a container.